-Architecture Use Details
+Architecture & Standards Use Details

 As shown, RAD-IT uses service packages as a primary entry point that allows the regional architect to select the ITS services of interest and then gather all of the relevant ARC-IT artifacts for those ITS services.
 The regional architect uses RAD-IT to develop a regional architecture customized to his region.
 This architecture focuses on:- Stakeholders, their roles within the architecture with respect to services offered, which address concerns related to responsibility and delivery of services to end users.